Blog

 Keep Your Cool With Heat Index Insurance

 Climate change is contributing to more extreme weather events, including extreme heat.
 While it may look like a pleasant day, extreme heat is extremely dangerous.
 According to the National Center for Environmental Health, extreme heat causes more than 600 deaths per year, more than hurricanes, flooding, lightning and tornadoes combined.
-To help protect organizers from reduced attendance due to stifling heat and humidity—or in worst-case scenarios, to allow them to cancel outdoor events rather than putting attendees and vendors at [...]
+To help protect organizers from reduced attendance due to stifling heat and humidity—or in worst-case scenarios, to allow them to cancel outdoor events rather than putting attendees and vendors [...]

 Event Cancellation Insurance: Why Buying Early Is Important